|My 25+ year old toiletry case...|

 |Wrapping the binding around the side panels isn't that hard... sewing it is!|

 I will say that my use of waxcloth on the zipper tabs probably didn't help my cause.
-They ended up being quite firm and trying to wrap binding around them as well around as the "wavy" side panels created a 3D sewing nightmare.
+They ended up being quite firm and trying to wrap binding around them as well as around the "wavy" side panels created a 3D sewing nightmare.
 Also, the bias binding that I used was extra wide, which wasn't ideal (but was what I had on hand).

 All lessons learned, but — and this is a very important "but" — even if you do use optimal materials in terms of size and type, this will still be a step that you'll likely hate with a passion.